 (I just tell them "Automated Help Desk".)

-Earlier at Clarkson (as a freshman) when I still went by Andrew, I first learned the ancient incantations of IBM OS/360 and its Job Control Language (JCL).
-I extensively used it in my work well into the Drew era (1995 or so).
+Earlier in 1978 as a Clarkson College freshman, I was introduced to their System/360 model 65J; it was the first large machine I used.
+On it, I first learned the ancient incantations of IBM OS/360 and its Job Control Language (JCL).
+I extensively used OS and its spawn in my work well into the Drew era (1995 or so).
 OS Jobs run with JCL start with a JOB card; it has an account number, a jobname (often based on the account), and a 20 character field for the programmer's name and job description (printed on the green bar listing to keep it from becoming Little Listing Lost).

 (Of course, when was last time you even saw green bar paper?
 But I digress …)